November 18, 2021 Water Safety

 Swimming has multiple physiological and psychological benefits.
 Hence it is highly promoted by various schools and institutions.
 However, with rejuvenation comes the risk of drowning.

-The year 2020 and 2021 saw a 20% spike in the drowning rates.
+The year 2020 and 2021 saw a 20% spike in the rates.
 One of the major reasons drowning is scary is that it is hard to identify.
-To spot someone drowning requires much precision and experience than most lifeguards possess.
-This is why it is advised to appoint a lifeguard instructor and train the staff working near water bodies or swimming pools.
+To spot someone drowning requires more precision and experience than most lifeguards possess.
+This is why it is advised to appoint a lifeguard instructor and train the staff working near water bodies or swimming pools or else learn about lifeguard courses.

 To begin with, you must identify whether the person is in aquatic distress or is drowning.
 Though both the conditions are serious, a person experiencing aquatic distress can ultimately save themselves by holding onto something.